Squier vs Fender Stratocaster Guitar Review

 There’s a 2-point tremolo, but it’s not the same heavy-block type seen in the American Strat.
 Pickups are Fender stock single coils.

-With the Standard Squier the bottom line is you’ll end with a guitar similar on paper to the Fender Strat, but with much downgraded components to make it more affordable.
-If you can live with that you get a decent instrument at a very low price.
+With the Standard Squier the bottom line is you’ll end with a guitar similar on paper to the Fender Strat, but with downgraded components to make it more affordable.

-It will not sound as good as even the MIM Stratocaster, but if you are a beginner or on a tight budget it will do the job.
+It will not sound as good as a Fender Stratocaster, but if you are a beginner or on a tight budget it will do the job.
 If not, there are other options in the Squier lineup.

 The pickups are listed as Custom Vintage-Style Single Coil Strat pickups for both the ‘50s and ‘60s Vintage Modified.